Quidge/asteroids/outline.md

 * transport (takes actor, new Vector): changes actor.pos to second arg Vector
 * checkClip (takes actor) returns actor.type (or "wall") if actor.hitRadius is touching anything
 * spawnAsteroid: creates new Asteroid with random attributes and adds it to the level.actors array
+* removeActor(actor) if actor is in this.actors array, remove actor from array and return true else return false

 ## Helper stuff